PhKhang/contextual-assistant/README.md

 ![Sanity check](public/sanity_check.png)

+The current chunking strategy is max token length of 800 tokens and overlap of 400 tokens.
+Plans for more improved chunking strategy is implemented in `Real.ipynb` for future support with jsonl files comming from OpenAI.

 The scraper is ran daily to keep the vector store up-to-date with the latest articles.

 Check the logs at [https://mentory.works/latest/](https://mentory.works/latest/) to see the latest run and past runs.